ekeilty17/ekeilty17.github.io/_posts/2023-11-01-how-I-remember-blackjack-basic-strategy.md

 <br>

-Since $10$, $J$, $Q$, $K$ are worth 10, any unknown card is most likely to be worth 10.
-Thus, this principle essentially says to assume the most likely senario in all situations.
-I will use $T$ to denote either $10$, $J$, $Q$, or $K$.
+Since $10$, $J$, $Q$, $K$ are worth 10, any unknown card is more likely to be worth 10 compared to any other value.
+I will use $T$ to denote any of $10$, $J$, $Q$, or $K$.

 For example, if you have a $14$ against a dealer $6$, we assume that the dealer's unknown card is a $T$.
 Thus, on the dealer's turn, they have to hit their $16$.
 Then if we assume that hit card is also a $T$, then the dealer will bust and we will win.
 Furthermore, if we HIT, the hit card is likely to be a $T$ and we would bust.
 Therefore, we should STAND.

 Alternatively, suppose we have a $14$ against a dealer $7$.
 If we assume the dealer's unknown card is a $T$, then we will lose because the dealer stands on a hard $17$.
 Thus, we should HIT.
-Even though the most likely scenario is that we bust, it's more likely that we will just lose immediately.
+Even though the most likely scenario is that we bust, this is the lesser of two evils.
+We are very likely to lose if we STAND.
 So we might-as-well try to get lucky and hit a low card.

 Finally, suppose we have $11$.
 Assuming all unknown cards are $T$, we should obviously DOUBLE on $11$ because we are very likely to get to $21$.
 The only exception being when the dealer is showing an $A$ since likely we are going to push with the dealer.
 Similar logic can be applied to know when to DOUBLE on $10$.

 <br>

 Using this principle alone and ignoring doubling and surrendering, we almost arrive at the Hard Hand table.
-The two exceptions are exception of $9$ and $12$.
+The two exceptions are $9$ and $12$.
 You can somewhat rationalize these exceptions, but ultimately I think these are the few that you have to memorize.
 For $9$, I remember that you double $3$ through $6$ because those are all multiples of 3.

 Finally, you simply have to memorize the surrender situations.
 However, they are somewhat intutitive. $15$ and $16$ are your the worst possible hands and $9$, $T$, $A$ are the dealer's best possible hands.